Blackboard Collaborate Ultra is Blackboards’ video conferencing solution / webinar tool. Take a look at our resource on What is A webinar?

 To get the link for a recorded session by clicking on the recording options button Right in the list and choose “Copy link”.

 A link will appear.
-Depending on which web browser you are using you may get a popup asking for permission to access the clipboard if so click on allow.
 This will automatically copy the link to your clip board.
 If it doesn’t copy the link to your clip board then right clicking on the link and chose Copy from the pop up menu.

 This link can be added to a blackboard content area or emailed to someone.